Lactate threshold — what it is and how to train

 - Confusing lactate with muscle soreness: Lactate and the associated acidosis cause the acute burning sensation *during* exercise.
 Muscle soreness (DOMS), which you feel 1-2 days later, is due to micro-tears in muscle fibers.

 - Too frequent threshold workouts: These workouts are demanding.
-Including more than 1-2 such sessions per week, without adequate recovery and easy workouts, is a sure recipe for overtraining and injuries.
+Including more than 1-2 such sessions per week without adequate recovery and easy workouts is a sure recipe for overtraining and injuries.

-- Lack of aerobic base: You cannot build a high lactate threshold without a solid foundation of long, slow workouts.
+- Lack of aerobic base: You cannot build a high lactate threshold without a solid foundation of long, slow training.
 The aerobic system is the "factory" that clears lactate.
 Without it, your threshold will always be low.

 Q: How can I measure my lactate threshold without expensive equipment?